“You can find a way to talk to everybody if you have the right people in the room for the conversation.”

 Our marketing and advertising community has a diversity problem, but The BrandLab is on a mission to change that.
-The group hosted its annual Fearless Conversation event this year to get people talking about how to improve diversity in the industry.
+The group hosted its annual Fearless Conversation event to get people talking about how to improve diversity in the industry.
 The event started with two goals: to bring people together (partners and donors), and get people in positions of power to get involved with the work (not just service for the youth).
 As Ellen Walthour, Executive Director for The BrandLab put it: “Let’s lean in.
 Let’s be fearless.
 In a safe space.”

 The BrandLab isn’t just talking about diversity though; they’re taking steps to bring a more diverse pool of marketers into the industry every year.
-Their internship program, which places diverse students in eight-week summer marketing jobs at organizations around the Twin Cities, has grown from one intern in 2007 to 70 interns this summer.
+Their internship program, which places diverse students in eight-week summer marketing jobs at organizations around the Twin Cities, has grown from one intern in 2007 to 70 interns now.

 Great night at @TheBrandLab Fearless Conversation event.
 Looking for a mktg intern this summer?
 Give this organization a call. #tblfearless pic.twitter.com/Wu6jc0TZqP

 — Brendon Schrader (@BrendonSchrader) April 27, 2017

 The BrandLab also launched its Fearless Consultancy program to help companies who are ready to take action.
 So many of the Fearless Conversation attendees expressed interest and enthusiasm in bringing colleagues to future events, The BrandLab found a way to bring those conversations to the workplace.